Gravel riding is about solace and scenery and a complete lack of traffic. Take the alternative route between these two

-Experience perfect dirt roads with fantastic views of Barcelona and the Mediterranean sea as we head north along the coast.
+Experience perfect dirt roads and excellent climbing with fantastic views of Barcelona and the Mediterranean sea as we head north along the coast.

 Montnegre and Montseny Natural Parks

 It’s great to wake up on the coast.
-But we say good bye as we head inland, through the Montnegre National Park and down to medieval town of Hostalric.
+But we say good bye as we head inland, through the Montnegre National Park and down to the medieval town of Hostalric.

 After riding through the historic fortress in the center of town, we’ll enter the majestic Montseny forrest.

 The quiet town of Santa Coloma de Farniers will provide the perfect rest stop, ahead of the big day tomorrow.

 Definitely the Queen Stage of the trip.
-Well start off easy up to the Pantà de Susqueda and the start a 20km section of fun gravel before hitting the start of the big climb of the day.
+We’ll start off easy up to the Pantà de Susqueda and the start a 20km section of fun gravel before hitting the start of the big climb of the day.
 Almost 15km of climb up to Rupit.

 Don’t miss the amazing views of the lake and the mountains, as we climb to the cliff-top hotel.